Favoritesir/raspberry-pi-timelapse-camera/README.md

 dhcp-range=10.0.0.2,10.0.0.5,255.255.255.0,12h
 ```

-You now have an open access point called `a_potato`.
+Reboot your device and an open access point called `a_potato` will automatically run!
 You should be able to see it and connect to it from another device, however it may give you a warning about not having an internet connection.

 Credit: